lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 fully type-checked yet, but the shape mismatch is clear: a `Future` was expected, a `Result` was produced.)

+There is even a third problem lurking that the first compile error
+hides: we wrote `response.status()`, but the trait bound `S: Service<Request<Body>>` says nothing about what `S::Response` actually is.
+Without a `Response = Response<Body>` constraint, the compiler has no idea that the response has a `.status()` method at all.
+Once we fix the future shape, we will need to pin down the response type too.

-Both errors trace back to the same root cause: **we cannot peek inside the inner future without producing a new `Future` type**.
-As soon as the middleware needs to do post-response work, `type Future` has to change too.
+The first two errors trace back to the same root cause: **we cannot peek inside the inner future without producing a new `Future` type**.
+As soon as the middleware needs to do post-response work, `type Future` has to change, and the trait bounds have to grow with it.

 <details class="rabbit">
 <summary>Wait, why can't I just write <code>async fn call</code>?</summary>